swiftlang/swift-evolution/README.md

   guidelines](https://swift.org/api-guidelines) provide guidance for building great Swift APIs.
-For Swift 3.0, the Swift standard library and core libraries are being updated to match these guidelines, and Swift's Objective-C importer will automtically map from the [Cocoa guidelines for Objective-C](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html) to the Swift API guidelines.
+For Swift 3.0, the Swift standard library and core libraries are being updated to match these guidelines, and Swift's Objective-C importer will [automatically map](proposals/0005-objective-c-name-translation.md) from the [Cocoa guidelines for
+  Objective-C](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html)
+  to the Swift API guidelines.